ahadas/ahadas.github.io/_posts/2016-4-9-oVirt-Specifc-Aspect-Languages.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=uj80yWutQak" target="_blank"><img src="http://img.youtube.com/vi/uj80yWutQak/0.jpg" alt="Developing a DSAL for synchronization in oVirt" width="240" height="180" border="10" /></a>

-The next video demonstrates the development of the synchronization needed for one command in oVirt, MigrateVmCommand, in ovirt-sync.
+The next video demonstrates programming the synchronization needed for one command in oVirt, MigrateVmCommand, in ovirt-sync.
 Note the editing tools that are provided such as auto-completion, text-highlighting and syntax-error checking along with aspect-specific development tools like AJDT markers (shown next to line 1,2 that indicate this code affect certain points in the base code.
 Similar markers are also shown next to the affected places in the base code).
 The last part shows the generated AspectJ aspect.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=PTy9rYDQSo4" target="_blank"><img src="http://img.youtube.com/vi/PTy9rYDQSo4/0.jpg" alt="Resolving synchronization in oVirt with DSAL" width="240" height="180" border="10" /></a>